 How To Market Your Interior Design Business Online?
-Here Are 12 Strategies
+Here Are 18 Strategies

 My cousin Reema has been running her interior design firm for almost 8 years now.
 She has relied mostly on her client’s word-of-mouth to get around all these years and somehow magically managed to do pretty well through just that.
 Though, I have been persuading her to go online for quite some time with her interior design marketing ideas, she has avoided it mostly by saying “I want to do it but no time now dear.”
-This was till this March when Covid hit and her business experienced an unpleasant jolt much like every other business around the world.
+This was till the pandemic hit and her business experienced an unpleasant jolt much like every other business around the world.
 With almost every client cancelling or putting a stop to ongoing or planned projects, the world had suddenly changed.

 - Increase brand awareness for your business

-- Help you stand out from the competition
+- Stand out from the competition

 - Get more business through more visibility online